Skip to main content

 The charity making life better by water

-Then and now - the Brecon Canal
+Then and Now - the Brecon Canal

 Throughout 2025 alongside our partner organisations and the local community we are celebrating the 225th anniversary of the Brecon Canal.

 The Monmouthshire & Brecon Canal, known affectionately as the Mon & Brec, began life as two separate canals – the Monmouthshire Canal and the Brecknock & Abergavenny Canal.
-Although the two were joined in 1812 at Poinymoile, this year’s anniversary celebrates the completion of the more northern Brecon Canal twelve years earlier.
+Although the two were joined in 1812 at Pontymoile, this year’s anniversary celebrates the completion of the more northern Brecon Canal twelve years earlier.

 Heritage advisor David Viner has taken a look back at how the canal has evolved to become the much loved waterway it is today flowing through the Bannau Brycheiniog National Park.